 During labor and delivery, a host of medical mistakes and other forms of physical harm may lead to infant brain damage.
 For instance, if a doctor doesn’t use birth-assisting tools properly, it may lead to brain damage due to improper placement and use of the tools, such as forceps or vacuums, on the infant’s head.
 Physical trauma can also occur if the delivery is performed too quickly and rapidly.

 Other examples of physical trauma include a protracted, difficult delivery which may lead to head and brain trauma as the baby’s head is constantly hitting against the mother’s pelvic bone, and if the attending doctor does excessive twisting and pulling during a difficult labor.

 Infections in the Mother

 It’s important for physicians to monitor and detect maternal infections as soon as possible during pregnancy.
 If left untreated, infections such as rubella, herpes, varicella, and syphilis may lead to neonatal brain damage.

 Other types of maternal infections include:

 - Coughs that last more than one week

 Per a Danish clinical study, babies of women with maternal infections may also be at higher risk of developing childhood epilepsy, cognitive issues, and schizophrenia.

 Maternal infections may also lead to premature birth, which in turn heightens the risk of infant brain damage and cerebral palsy.
-In fact, close to 25% of all premature births in the United States have been associated with maternal infections.
+In fact, an estimated 30-40 percent of all premature births in the United States have been associated with intrauterine infections.
 Premature infants with low birth weights have an increased risk of developing brain damage and various other disabilities and physical limitations.